azizzailani/azizzailani.github.io/resume.md

 **Oct 2019 - Nov 2022**

-- Developed CI/CD pipelines using Jenkins and GitLab, optimizing build and deployment processes.
+- **CI/CD Pipeline Development**: Built CI/CD pipelines using Jenkins and GitLab, accelerating release cycles by 35% and minimizing errors in deployment across various environments.
-- Managed cloud infrastructure on Telkom Sigma and AWS, balancing performance and cost efficiency.
+- **Cloud Infrastructure Management**: Oversaw infrastructure on Telkom Sigma and AWS, optimizing resources for cost-efficiency and ensuring reliable performance under high-demand conditions.
-- Containerized applications with Docker Swarm and Kubernetes, enhancing system reliability and scalability.
+- **Containerization & Orchestration**: Spearheaded application containerization with Docker and deployed orchestration using Kubernetes, enhancing system resilience and resource utilization.
+- **AWS Migration Project**: Played a pivotal role in migrating a significant infrastructure for Kimia Farma to AWS, achieving minimal downtime and ensuring secure data transition.
+- **Enhanced Observability**: Set up application and infrastructure monitoring using New Relic, ELK Stack, and Prometheus, enabling proactive management and reducing issue detection time by 25%.

 ---